 This well loved class follows the program of regular classes of the same level but at a slower pace and with a range of modifications to make the poses progressively more accessible.
 Yoga can help reduce stress, improve circulation, build community connections and address challenges that result from chronic health conditions such as arthritis, heart disease, osteoporosis and fibromyalgia.
 Taught by Thine (pronounced Tina) a senior herself, and one of the most talented teachers in the region, who says, “Seniors are much stronger than most people realize.
 They can do anything that younger students do, they just need more time”.

-Highlights of this six-week class series:
+A six-week class series:

 - Receive guidance and support for navigating the physical and mental challenges that occur during meditation

 - Rely on the presence of a teacher and the support of the kula (“good company” of the class) to strengthen your capacity to sit in meditation

 - Although there are many excellent styles of meditation, this series focuses on mantra meditation technique.

 - Each class will include inspiration and encouragement to practice, theory of the practice, time for questions and answers, and meditation.